dgatf/msrc_arduino/README.md

 - SBUS or Jeti with another serial (ESC or GPS) and you don't want to loose any serial frame.
 Though Mini/Micro/Teensy 2 will work as well, but losing few serial frames

 For the rest of the cases you can use ATmega328P boards (Pro Mini/Pro Micro/Teensy 2)

+ATmega board version 3.3v or 5v: Usually 3.3v can be used and it is recommended as serial ports for receiver, ESC and GPS works at 3.3v.
+This also allows to power the board from the telemetry port, which is at 3.3v.
+Though 5v boards will work fine as well.

 ### 1.2 Connections